alexanderthclark/Stats1101/book/_build/html/_sources/hypothesistesting.md

 The more interesting quantity above is the second, $\mathbb{P}(H_0 \mid \text{your data or data more extreme})$, which could correspond to the probability someone is healthy given their temperature.
 This is *not* the P-value.
 We could only arrive there with more information and by applying Bayes' Theorem.
 In particular, this will depend on $\mathbb{P}(H_0)$, the probability you attached to the null prior to observing any data.

 95% significance (or any other level) is an arbitrary rule.
 That might bother you, even though it was proposed by Ronald Fisher himself.
 Hypothesis testing is abstract and it doesn't correspond to a cost benefit analysis you might construct for a particular decision.
-There are good critiques regarding the obsession with statistical significance.
-Some notable writing on this is by Deirdre McCloskey (often with Stephen Ziliak).
+One notable critic is Deirdre McCloskey (often accompanied by Stephen Ziliak).
 Part of their critique is that we shouldn't confuse statistical significance for practical (or economic) significance.
-We'll give hearing to some of these ideas later in the course.
+We're mainly setting these critiques aside for now.

+## Averages with Small Data

+Hypothesis testing from data usually involves estimating a standard error.
+With a small number of observations, the normal approximation used in the $z$-test might fail.
+Instead, use the $t$-test when:

+1. The data are like draws from a box (iid draws).
+2. The SD of the box is unknown.
+3. The number of observations is small.
+4. The histogram for the contents of the box does not look too different from the normal curve.

+Having to estimate the SD, we lose some precision.
+The $t$-test accounts for this, using the $t$-distribution to calculate P-values.
+The $t$-distribution has thicker tails than the normal distribution.
+It is also called the *Student's curve*.